-We cover alternative care as an alternative to hospitalization.
-Coverage shall be offered to Members who may be at home and would otherwise require hospitalization or institutional expenses.
-Coverage will include substitution of Home Health Care, provided in lieu of hospitalization or other institutional care, furnished by Home Health, Hospice and Home Health Care Agencies.
-Substitution of less expensive or less intensive services shall be made only with the consent of the Member and upon the recommendation of the Member's Attending Physician or licensed Medical Practitioner that such services will adequately meet the Member's needs.
+We cover alternative care as an alternative to hospitalization, coverage shall be offered to members who may be at home and would otherwise require hospitalization or institutional expenses.
+Coverage will include substitution of home health care, provided in lieu of hospitalization or other institutional care, furnished by home health, hospice and home care agencies.
+Substitution of less expensive or less intensive services shall be made only with the consent of the member and upon the recommendation of the member's attending physician or licensed medical practitioner that such services will adequately meet the member's needs.

-Home Health Care and Hospice care coverage offered shall conform to the following standards, limitations, and restrictions:
+Home health care and hospice care coverage offered shall conform to the following standards, limitations, and restrictions below:

-- 1. Such expenses will include coverage for Durable Medical Equipment which permits the Member to stay at home, care provided in Alzheimer's centers, adult family homes, assisted living facilities, congregate care facilities, adult day health care, home health, Hospice and home care, or similar alternative care arrangements which provide necessary care in less restrictive or less expensive environments. - 2.
-Coverage will be limited to no less than the maximum benefits which would be payable for hospital or other institutional expenses under the Contract and will include all cost sharing provisions which would be payable by the Member under the hospital or other institutional expense coverage of the Contract. - 3.
-The coverage will require that home health agencies and similar alternative care providers have written treatment plans approved by the Member's Attending Physician or other licensed Medical Practitioner.
+- a.
+Such expenses will include coverage for durable medical equipment which permits the member to stay at home, care provided in Alzheimer's centers, adult family homes, assisted living facilities, congregate care facilities, adult day health care, home health, hospice and home care, or similar alternative care arrangements which provide necessary care in less restrictive or less expensive environments. - b.
+Coverage will be limited to no less than the maximum benefits which would be payable for hospital or other institutional expenses under the contract and will include all cost sharing provisions which would be payable by the member under the hospital or other institutional expense coverage of the contract. - c.
+The coverage will require that home health agencies and similar alternative care providers have written treatment plans approved by the member's attending physician or other licensed medical practitioner.